mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 ### Here’s the Bottom Line

 Family and friends mean well, but they **cannot represent your market**.
-They’ll never tell you your product isn’t as good as you think it is — even if that’s the market reality.
+They’ll never tell you your product isn’t as good as you think it is even if that’s the market reality.

-Your target audience will tell you everything — if you know how to listen.
+Your target audience will tell you everything, if you know how to listen.

 At Consumer Kanvas, we help you **see what your customers really think**, live, unfiltered, and actionable.